Home arrow breadcrumb Blog arrow breadcrumb How to Cite Your Sources for your World of 8 Billion Video

 Copyright-free Images and Music

-Another common question we get is, “does my citation list need to include the images and music I use?”
-For the contest, we require all images and music to be copyright-free and royalty-free, meaning that you should be able to use them for your video without needing to ask permission or cite them as a source.
+For the contest, we require all images and music to be copyright-free and royalty-free, meaning that you should be able to use them for your video without needing to ask permission but they should be cited as requested by the author.
 We have a list of 12 Websites for Finding Copyright/Royalty Free Images and Music that can be helpful if you need to find some for your video.

 The only reason you would be allowed to use copyrighted materials is if you had a license to use the material.
 In this case, you must provide written permission for all copyrighted materials.